puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 ![assigning the ntp class][assign_ntp]

-* Note that the `ntp` class now appears in the list of `agent1`'s classes.
+* Note that the `ntp` class now appears in the list of classes on `agent1`.
-* Navigate to `windows.example.com`, click the edit button, and begin typing "`registry`" in the "Classes" field; select the class and click the "Update" button.
+* Navigate to `windows.example.com`, click the "Edit" button, and, in the "Classes" field, begin typing "`registry`"; select the class and click the "Update" button.
-* Note that the `registry` class now appears in the list of `windows.example.com`'s classes.
+* Note that the `registry` class now appears in the list of classes on `windows.example.com`.
 * Navigate to the live management page, and select the "Control Puppet" tab.
 Use the "runonce" action to trigger a puppet run on both the master and the agents.
 This will configure the nodes using the newly-assigned classes.
 Wait one or two minutes.

 >Puppet is now managing NTP on the `agent.1` node.
 So, for example, if another sysadmin stops the NTP service while troubleshooting a network issue and forgets to restart it, PE will automatically restart it on the next puppet run.
-Puppet is also managing the registry on your Windows machine, and will restore the registry if it is ever deleted or modified.
+Puppet is also managing the registry on your Windows machine and will restore the registry if it is ever deleted or modified.
 >
 > For more recommended modules, [visit the Forge](http://forge.puppetlabs.com).